Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Introduction

+Compared to direct communication between the \ac{BS} and the in-vehicle \acp{UE}, the implementation of an \ac{MR} reduces the handover load/failure probability \cite{Yutao2013ICMmoving,Jaffry2020survey}, eliminates the \ac{VPL} \cite{Yutao2013ICMmoving}, and provides better propagation conditions, i.e., less path loss/shadowing with better \ac{LoS} conditions.
+Also, unlike typical relay nodes operating with half-duplex constraint \cite{Jaffry2020survey}, proper isolation between the indoor and outdoor antennas of an MR installed on a vehicle may give the chance for full-duplex operation, improving the spectral efficiency.
+With these motivations, \acp{MR} are currently of interest in, e.g., mission critical and Internet-of-vehicles, use-cases.

 Indeed, the presence of \ac{CSIT} helps to provide the \acp{MR} with high data rates.
-However, the \ac{CSIT}-based schemes developed during 2G-4G have been mostly designed for static, pedestrian or low speed \acp{UE}.
-Particularly, 4G systems aim at supporting \acp{UE} perfectly at the speed of 0-15 km/h, serving with high performance at 15-120 km/h, and providing functional services at 120-350 km/h \cite{3gpp2014requirements}.
-On the other hand, several field tests, e.g., \cite{Wu2016IEsurvey}, show considerable drop in the performance of 4G systems in high-speed vehicles.
-This, along with other mobility issues, such as carrier frequency offset, inter-carrier interference, and frequent handover, is partly due to the \textit{channel aging} phenomenon where with high speeds the \ac{CSIT} soon becomes inaccurate, forcing the 4G systems to fall back to \ac{CSIT}-free techniques.
-In such methods, the mobile \acp{UE} are provided with fairly good \ac{QoS} via diversity, i.e., by allocating, e.g., more power or spectrum resources, compared to static \acp{UE}.
+However, the \ac{CSIT}-based schemes developed during 2G-4G have been designed mostly for static, pedestrian or low speed \acp{UE}.
+In general, 4G systems aim to perfectly serve \acp{UE} with speed 0-15 km/h, maintain high performance at 15-120 km/h, and assure basic services at 120-350 km/h \cite{3gpp2014requirements}.
+Nevertheless, various field trials, for example, \cite{Wu2016IEsurvey}, show considerable performance drop of 4G systems in high speeds.
+This, along with other mobility issues, such as inter-carrier interference, carrier frequency offset, and frequent handover, is partly due to the \textit{channel aging} phenomenon where with high speeds the \ac{CSIT} soon becomes inaccurate, forcing the 4G systems to fall back to \ac{CSIT}-free techniques.
+In such methods, mobile \acp{UE} are provided with fairly good \ac{QoS} via diversity, i.e., by allocating, e.g., more power/spectrum resources, compared to static \acp{UE}.
 This, however, may be at the cost of losing the multiplexing gain of \ac{MIMO}, which is critical for the foreseeable setups with large antenna arrays/narrow \ac{BF}.